exercism/ruby/exercises/alphanumeric-pattern-generator/README.md

 # Alphanumeric Pattern Generator

-Create a program that can generate and manage [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) strings based off a given pattern.
+Create a program that can generate and manage [alphanumeric](https://en.wikipedia.org/wiki/Alphanumeric) strings based on a given pattern.

 An alphanumeric pattern is a string that contains alphabetic and numeric characters.
 In our example, `.` represents alphabetic characters (a-z) and `#` represents numeric characters (0-9), so the pattern `.#` could produce anything from `A0` to `Z9`.